 - Being Tortured Makes You Evil: She was a Jedi tortured into Imperial servitude.

-- The Blank: The faceplace of her helmet is nearly featureless.
+- The Blank: The faceplate of her helmet is nearly featureless.

 - Blunt "Yes": This exchange with Prauf.Prauf: I think it's time someone came forward.
 I've been working on this heap for a long time; way before the war.
 We refit and rebuilt ships.
 Best in the galaxy.
 Then came the Empire, and engineers became scrappers.
 The workers?
 They just started getting worked.
 But we all know the truth, we're just too afraid to say it: To the Empire, we're all just expendable.Second Sister: Yes, you are.

-- Contralto of Danger / Evil Sounds Deep: Like Vader, she has a voice changer that deepens her voice.
+- Contralto of Danger: Like Vader, she has a voice changer that deepens her voice.
 It also distorts it, similar to Kylo Ren but even moreso.

 - Cool Helmet: Her entire helmet is angular but also sleek and polished.
 Sadly, she does not wear it long after The Reveal.